RPG Errata: The Great Ork Gods, One Wrestling Ring, and Collaborative Competition

 Here’s where the tricky bit comes in.
 These Ork Gods?
 They’re also played by the players at the table.

 Let’s say your Ork wants to stab an elf.
 That’s the purview of the Ork God of War, so whomever is playing the Ork God of War decides how difficult the action is: Easy, Medium, or Hard.
 This decides whether the God (not the Ork, the God) will roll 1, 2, or 3d10.
-If any of the dice show a number lower than the stat (labeled as the amount of Hate) the Ork has for the God, their action is a failure.
+If any of the dice show a number lower than the Ork’s stat (labeled as the amount of Hate) for that God, their action is a failure.

 But that’s not all, Gods also can gain Spite, a resource that can be spent to add dice to another God’s roll.
 Orks are surrounded by goblins, who can be sacrificed in brutal and hilarious ways to reduce the number of dice.
 If an Ork performs an action under the jurisdiction of a God, and both are played by the same character, every other player gets a point of spite, because the Gods hate favoritism.
 If an Ork performs a brutally clever or difficult action, they might get a point of Oog, which is something good that Orks want to get.
 It’s a score of sorts, like Victory Points in a Board Game.